 Overdose of metformin hydrochloride has occurred, including ingestion of amounts greater than 50 grams.
 Hypoglycemia was reported in approximately 10% of cases, but no casual association with metformin hydrochloride has been established.
-Lactic acidosis has been reported in approximately 32% of metformin overdose cases (see WARNINGS).
+Lactic acidosis has been reported in approximately 32% of metformin overdose cases [see WARNINGS AND PRECAUTIONS].
 Metformin is dialyzable with a clearance of up to 170 mL/min under good hemodynamic conditions.
 Therefore, hemodialysis may be useful for removal of accumulated drug from patients in whom metformin overdosage is suspected.

 - Known hypersensitivity to metformin hydrochloride.

 - Acute or chronic metabolic acidosis, including diabetic ketoacidosis, with or without coma.
 Diabetic ketoacidosis should be treated with insulin.

 Riomet should be temporarily discontinued in patients undergoing radiologic studies involving intravascular administration of iodinated contrast materials, because use of such products may result in acute alteration of renal function [see WARNINGS AND PRECAUTIONS].This monograph has been modified to include the generic and brand name in many instances.

 Additional Riomet Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration